ibm-cloud-architecture/refarch-eda/docs/kafka/arch.md

 ```

 We recommend reading the ["running zookeeper in k8s tutorial"](https://kubernetes.io/docs/tutorials/stateful-application/zookeeper) for understanding such configuration.

-Provision a **fast storage class** for persistence volume.
+For optimum performance provision a **fast storage class** for persistence volume.

-**Kafka** uses the log.dirs property to configure the driver to persist logs.
-So you need to define multiple volumes/ drives to support log.dirs.
+**Kafka** uses the `log.dirs` property to configure the driver to persist logs.
+So you need to define multiple volumes/ drives to support `log.dirs`.

 Zookeeper should not be used by other applications deployed in k8s cluster, it has to be dedicated for one **Kafka** cluster only.

 In a multi-cluster configuration being used for disaster recovery purposes, messages sent between clusters will have different offsets in the two clusters.
 It is usual to use timestamps for position information when restarting applications for recovery after a disaster.
-We are addressing offset management in one of our consumer projects [here](https://github.com/ibm-cloud-architecture/refarch-asset-analytics/).

-For configuring ICP for HA on VmWare read [this note](https://github.com/ibm-cloud-architecture/refarch-privatecloud/blob/master/Configuring_ICP_for_HA_on_VMware.md).

 For **Kafka** streaming with stateful processing like joins, event aggregation and correlation coming from multiple partitions, it is not easy to achieve high availability cross clusters: in the strictest case every event must be processed by the streaming service exactly once.
 Which means: